-Kidney problems result from damage to the blood vessels in the kidneys.
-High blood sugar levels, or heavily fluctuating blood sugar levels, can cause this damage.
-This condition is called nephropathy.
+When high blood sugar levels, or heavily fluctuating blood sugar levels, cause damage to the blood vessels in the kidneys, this condition is called nephropathy.

 If the kidneys no longer function properly, it means that their diuretic function is impaired, and the body starts to retain fluids rather than getting rid of them.
 Hence the puffy appearance of people with severe kidney malfunction.
 If it gets to this stage, dialysis or a transplant may be the last resort.

 If albumin, a protein, is found in your urine, it means that the filtration system in your kidneys is not functioning at its best.
 It is recommended that all diabetics have annual blood and urine tests to measure the functioning of the kidneys.

 While kidney damage is irreversible, much can be done to reduce further damage, such as keeping blood sugar and blood pressure under control.
 It is also important that any urinary tract infections be dealt with promptly in order to prevent further damage to the kidneys. - (Health24, February 2010)